lsiemens/dockerfiles/hubserver/README.md

-hubserver docker files for jupyterhub server instance
+Dockerfiles for hubserver and userserver